 I’m a graduate of Spring Arbor College with a BA in philosophy/religion, focused on ecology, world cultures, and social psychology.
 I’m the last of a four-generation southwest Michigan African-American farming legacy.
 In the 1980’s, after a disabling environmental poisoning, I made a life choice to learn and speak about natural remediation, sustainability, and renewable practices

 My vision for the Southwest Michigan Group is reconnection and empowerment of the public to care for nature’s health and for our neighbors’ health – personally, socially and politically.
 Short term this means connecting with activities that promote clean and safe energy, transportation, and environmental stewardship.
 Even more critical and more fundamental: to get people outside their homes, truly seeing and learning to appreciate nature.

-Bette Pierman, Executive Committee member, Programs & Events Committee member
+Bette Pierman, Communications Committee Chair, Nominating Committee member, Programs & Events Committee member

 I’m a retired educator, project manager, and technical writer.
 My activism began with the fight to protect Benton Harbor’s Jean Klock Park.